zigapovhe/age_range_signals/README.md

 - Requires Google Play Services to be installed and up to date

 ### iOS
-- Requires iOS 18.0 or later
+- DeclaredAgeRange API only available on iOS 26.0+
 - Requires the `com.apple.developer.declared-age-range` entitlement
+- Throws `UnsupportedPlatformException` on iOS versions below 26.0
 - User can decline to share age information
 - Cannot detect falsified birthdates in Apple ID